CHILDCARE VOLUNTEERING EXPERIENCE

 To secure your spot you pay a deposit of US $250 (you can then pay the rest in weekly instalments or in full a couple of months before you travel).
 We also provide you with a comprehensive travel guide which covers everything from what to bring to travel insurance and international flight recommendations.

-Our partner in Costa Rica recognises the need for children at these centres and shelters, to have companionship and care which they are not always able to receive from the local staff.
-Through assigning volunteers to this project, the team is able to ensure that the local staff aren't run down and that the children are given the time and attention needed to learn important life skills and be creatively stimulated.
+During the childcare project you may be working in either an orphanage or another form of childcare facility such as a community center in an impoverished area.
+Our partner in Costa Rica recognises how much these children need and how important it is to have volunteers to to give companionship and care, something which they are not always able to receive from the local staff.
+Through assigning volunteers to this project, the team are able to ensure that the local staff are supported and that the children are given the time and attention needed to learn important life skills and be creatively stimulated.

 You will be supported by our partner organisation's in-country coordinators but they will not be on site with you at your project; here you will be working alongside the local project staff.
 The placements can feel disorganised, understaffed and underfunded which is exactly why volunteers are needed here and held in such high regard.
 The children love having volunteers and are extremely welcoming which makes it extremely rewarding.